rounakbera/tba/README.md

 ![](test_game/load_times.png)

 Interestingly, XML seems to perform much worse on saving compared to loading (relative to the other formats).
 Perhaps the code generation is more difficult than the parsing for XML.
 It may also be the case that XML may have been hit by certain performance costs due to the library details, such as custom allocator pools for cstrings.
 But RapidJSON also does something very similar here, so it seems more likely that this has to do with the format itself.
-Without further testing, however, we cannot rule out the role of implemenation details of the two libraries.
+Without further testing, however, we cannot rule out the role of implementation details of the two libraries.

 ### Future work
 Our current serialization functionality is limited to the `GameState`.
 This unfortunately means that the state of the `Room`s is not persistent.
 While this may be an acceptable environment to develop in, we believe that our library could become much more powerful if the `Room`s, their connections, and their associated `Event`s/`Action`s can be stored at will.